 “Our results so far show a high level of conformity, 90 per cent, between the AI program’s assessment and traditional assessments,” says Mattias Nilsson Benfatto.

-This is good enough for Mattias Nilsson Benfatto and his colleague Gustaf Öqvist Seimyr to now use the technology within the framework of their company, Optolexia, which offers dyslexia scanning to schools.
+This is good enough for Mattias Nilsson Benfatto and Gustaf Öqvist Seimyr to now use the technology within the framework of their company, Optolexia, which offers dyslexia scanning to schools.
 The technology which Max Gordon and Mattias Nilsson Benfatto use is referred to as ‘supervised learning,’ as it requires a human being to supervise the learning with solutions being available.

 ANOTHER, more freethinking artificial intelligence, can be found in a computer at SciLifeLab in Solna.

 “Artificial intelligence may be a good way of automating things which humans can also do.
 But many hope that artificial intelligence will also be able to contribute with something completely new, perhaps detect things which no human being has thought about looking for,” says Mikael Huss, researcher in bioinformatics at SciLifeLab.